AICrafterZheng/AI-Frontiers-Digest/README.md

 # AI Frontiers Digest

 **AI Frontiers Digest** leverages Large Language Models (LLMs) to intelligently summarize and curate the latest developments in artificial intelligence.
-By analyzing both articles and Hacker News discussions, it provides concise, digestible insights into the AI landscape.
+By analyzing both articles and article discussions, it provides concise, digestible insights into the AI landscape.
+Additionally, it generates podcasts and audio from articles, which provides a more engaging and immersive experience.

 ## Project Structure